ModellingWebLab/cellmlmanip/README.md

 CellML loading and model equation manipulation library

 ## Installing
-We reccomend installing chaste_codegen in a vritual environment (using conda or virtualenv)
+We recommend installing cellmlmanip in a virtual environment (e.g. using conda or pipenv or virtualenv).

 Users install `cellmlmanip` using pip.